Coca-Cola Freestyle

-Coca-Cola Freestyle is a touch screen soda fountain distributed and run by The Coca-Cola Company.
-First launched in 2009, the machine features over 165 different Coca-Cola drink products, as well as custom flavors, allowing users to select from mixtures of flavors of Coca-Cola branded products which are then individually dispensed.
+Coca-Cola Freestyle is a touchscreen soda fountain distributed and run by the Coca-Cola Company.
+First launched in July 2009, the machine features over 165 different Coca-Cola drink products, as well as custom flavors, allowing users to select from mixtures of flavors of Coca-Cola branded products which are then individually dispensed.

-The machines are located in major Coca-Cola partners and retail locations in the United States and in a number of other countries around the world, such as in chain restaurants, cinemas, resorts, and also in Royal Caribbean ships.
+The machines are located in various retail locations in the United States and in a number of other countries around the world, such as in chain restaurants, cinemas, resorts, and in Royal Caribbean ships.

 In 2014, Pepsi launched a competing, similar machine, the Pepsi Spire.